Get insider access

 Notable Mentions

-• Wooting 60HE: The Wooting 60HE is a mechanical gaming keyboard with Hall Effect switches that allow you to customize the pre-travel of individual keys, just like you can on the SteelSeries Apex Pro Mini Wireless.
+The Wooting 60HE is a mechanical gaming keyboard with Hall effect switches that allow you to customize individual keys' actuation and reset distance, just like you can on the SteelSeries Apex Pro Mini Wireless.
 It's a wired-only model and is more expensive than the SteelSeries.
-However, it offers several additional software features tailored for enthusiast gamers, including a low latency Tachyon Mode, the ability to set up to four inputs to a single keypress, and an Analog Mode that mimics gradual inputs from a controller joystick.
-See our review
+However, it offers several additional software features tailored for enthusiast gamers.
+These include a low latency Tachyon Mode, the ability to set up to four inputs to a single keypress, and an Analog Mode that mimics gradual inputs from a controller joystick.

 • HyperX Alloy Origins 60: The HyperX Alloy Origins 60 is a great 60% gaming keyboard that's typically cheaper than the Corsair K65 RGB MINI and has flip-out feet that offer a couple of different incline settings, which the Corsair lacks.
 That said, it doesn't provide higher-than-average polling rate settings and doesn't quite offer the same level of raw gaming performance, so it isn't as well-suited for competitive play.
 See our review